rachelbeery/dsc-mod-2-project-v2-1-onl01-dtsc-ft-070620/README.md

 **The condition of the home increases the sale price of the home.
 Homes with condition score of 3 to 5 are the most profitable.**

 ![](https://github.com/rachelbeery/dsc-mod-2-project-v2-1-onl01-dtsc-ft-070620/blob/master/condiiton.png)

+# Future Work

+1. With more time given, I would also like to utilize the latitude and longitude given in this dataset to make a Tableau map.
+2. I would additionally experiment more with different outlier removals including Cooks Distance.